-- In order to ensure the used cups are received by the paper mills in the best condition for recycling, they should be placed in segregated waste streams by the consumer once they are finished with.
+- In order to ensure that the used cups are received by the paper mills in the best condition for recycling, they should be placed in segregated waste streams by the consumer once they are finished with.

 What is biodegradable?

 - A biodegradable product is one that is capable of being decomposed through the metabolism of microorganisms.
-What this essentially means for a biodegradable plastic; is that it’s eaten!
-This process leaves no trace of the product’s original existence – the carbon atoms within the plastic are broken apart; as organic molecules are created.
-These molecules can be processed by, and create, organic living things; generating a natural and sustainable lifecycle.
+What this essentially means for a biodegradable plastic is that it’s eaten!
+This process leaves no trace of the product’s original existence – the carbon atoms within the plastic are broken apart as organic molecules are created.
+These molecules can be processed by, and create, organic living things.
+This generates a natural and sustainable lifecycle.

 What is compostable?

-- Commercially compostable products which will have been rigorously tested in order to meet the conditions as set out in EN-13432 and carry the ‘OK compost INDUSTRIAL’ conformity mark, will biodegrade by 90% within 6 months.
-At 12 weeks 90% of the product should pass through 2mm x 2mm mesh.
+- Commercially compostable products, which will have been rigorously tested in order to meet the conditions as set out in EN-13432 will biodegrade by 90% within six months.
+At 12 weeks, 90% of the product should pass through 2mm x 2mm mesh.
 This stage of testing evidences the disintegration of the packaging product.
 Finally, the toxicity and quality of the finished compost must not be adversely affected by the ‘compostable’ subject to safely ensure the future growth of organic life.

-- In order for our commercially compostable products to fulfil the lifecycle we intend for them – an infrastructure, as illustrated on our Edenware page, is vital.
+- In order for our commercially compostable products to fulfill the lifecycle we intend for them – an infrastructure, as illustrated on our Edenware page, is vital.
 Consumers using compostable packaging must be diligent in using a designated commercial food waste stream, while avoiding the disposal of non-compostable materials that will be rejected as contaminates.